-It is evident that the main absorber substitution ector's output in Rwanda is the final consumption demand in the domestic economy.
+It is evident that the main absorbent of agriculture sector's output in Rwanda is the final consumption demand in the domestic economy.
 This consumption type demand absorb about three quarters of agriculture output.
 The remaining quarter of the production is absorbed by intermediate uses by other sectors of the economy, and very small proportion of the total production is exported to the rest of the world (ROW).